 What is an Ideal Histogram?

-The histogram for a light subject will be positioned towards the right side and for a dark subject, it would be the exact opposite.
+The histogram for a white subject will be positioned towards the right side and for a dark subject, it would be the exact opposite.

 Different Histogram Situations

 As a photographer, you will have to deal with many types of light.
 So, the histogram of the picture will not be same for all the photos.
 So, let us explore some of the commonly seen histogram shapes corresponding to different types of photos and what they tell you.